nus-oss/nus-oss.github.io/README.md

 Each of the projects have their own documentation on how to get started.

 If you have limited experience outside project in school modules, you can start with a smaller project such as those in [SE-EDU](https://github.com/se-edu) or [CS2103 website](https://github.com/nus-cs2103/website) and move to bigger projects after a while.

+Vacations are especially good times to get started on our projects as our projects are more active during those times.
+We even have dedicated working space in school for those working on our projects during vacation times.

 ## Paid internships